 Acquiring decent rankings in search engines doesn’t just happen by osmosis.
-When I started on this journey over two decades ago -- getting ranked was relatively simple to accomplish.
-Basic SEO practices incorporated into your site did the trick.
+When I started on this journey over two decades ago, getting ranked was relatively simple to accomplish.
+Primarily because there weren’t as many sites.
+Now there are billions.

-SEO has not changed all that much in two decades.
-The changes have been more in the technology end of the deal -- adding social media, mobile responsiveness, server and site speed performance.
+SEO has not really changed all that much in two decades.
+The changes have been more in the technology end of the deal.
+For instance the addition of social media, mobile responsiveness, server and site speed performance.

 Where Do I Start SEO’ing My WordPress Site?

 Many are under the impression that WordPress has SEO built-in and there is nothing the site owner needs to do.
 Yes, WordPress (and premium themes) are SEO friendly, but you still have to create the content that needs to be SEO’d.

 The first thing you should do is keyword research so you know what terms to write about and incorporate into your site.
-Knowing how you are going to structure and organize your information to be user-friendly for site visitors is a very important part of the process too.
+Mapping out how you are going to structure and organize your information to be user-friendly is a very important part of the process too.

 Industry terms you use may be unknown to your target customers.
-Terms you would prefer to be found by may not actually be considered as terms to search for by your potential market.
+Terms you want to be found by may not actually be the terms your potential market knows about.
 This is where doing your keyword due diligence is so critical to your online endeavor.

 What are the “Right” Keywords for Your WordPress Site?

-- The phrases your customers actually use.
+- Keyphrases your customers actually use.

 At your service,